The U.S.–China microchip rivalry is evolving.

 As results from the drill campaign begin to emerge, Glenstar isn’t just exploring.
 It’s reclaiming a historically productive site, unlocking its deeper layers with modern tools, and placing itself at the center of the global AI arms race.

-Glenstar Minerals (CSE: GSTR, OTCQB: GSTRF) has added a second key project with the acquisition of the Wildhorse Property, a 900-acre land package located in Nevada’s Mineral County.
-This expansion broadens Glenstar’s geographic footprint in a world-class mining region and offers exposure to a new class of strategic minerals essential to semiconductor manufacturing—including antimony, bismuth and tungsten.
+Glenstar Minerals (CSE: GSTR, OTCQB: GSTRF) has added a second key project with the expansion of the Wildhorse Property in Nevada’s Mineral County.

 5 Reasons to Add Glenstar Minerals (CSE: GSTR, OTCQB: GSTRF) to Your Watchlist Now